Donerkebap13/DonerComponents/README.md

 if (gameObjectHandle) {
 	// CGameObjectManager has return a valid CGameObject } else {
-	// CGameObjectManager has run out of CEntities
+	// CGameObjectManager has run out of CGameObjects
 }
 CGameObject* gameObject = gameObjectHandle;
 // gameObject will be valid as gameObjectHandle points to an alive gameObject